 The Artists’ Association of Finland has published a guide Artist wellbeing.
 This guide provides advice for visual artists on how to find information on issues related to comprehensive wellbeing at work.

 The Artists’ Association of Finland offers professional visual artist members of its member associations the opportunity to seek rehabilitation services to support their ability to work.
-In 2025, visual artists will be able to participate in the KIILA rehabilitation course organised by Kruunupuisto Oy in Punkaharju.
+The KIILA rehabilitation course organised by Kruunupuisto Oy in Punkaharju.
 The course is free for attendees.
+Kela pays a rehabilitation allowance during the rehabilitation period and also covers some of the travel expenses incurred as part of the rehabilitation course.

 The 12-month course provides attendees with versatile support for work, health and lifestyle improvements.
 The objective of the rehabilitation course is to improve and support attendees’ ability to work and help them continue to work to the degree that their needs allow.
 The KIILA rehabilitation course consists of group periods and individual coaching, which are tailored to the attendees’ work and life situations.

-You can apply to the KIILA rehabilitation course if you are a professional visual artist, a member of a member association of the Artists’ Association of Finland and:
+You can apply to the KIILA rehabilitation course if you are a professional visual artist who belongs to one of Artists’ Association of Finland's member organizations and

 - the symptoms of your condition make working and everyday tasks difficult for you